nanego/redmine_introductions/README.md

 Redmine Introductions plugin
 ======================

-This redmine plugin add the ability to create better introductions for features with a step-by-step guide.
+This redmine plugin add the ability to display introductions for features and to create step-by-step users guide.

 It is based on the Intro.js project (http://usablica.github.io/intro.js/).